anlutro/laravel-4-core/readme.md

 ## Assumptions about your app

-You have two layouts available: `layout.main` and `layout.fullwidth`.
-Fullwidth is used by non-logged in users (on routes like login, reset password etc.).
+You have one layout view available: `layout.main`.

-Your layouts define the sections 'title', 'content' and 'scripts' (for javascript).
+Your layout defines the sections 'title', 'content' and 'scripts' (at the end of the body tag, for javascript).

 You have a Bootstrap 3-derived stylesheet.